signalfx/splunk-otel-js-web/CONTRIBUTING.md

 ## Building, preamble
 This repo makes use of git submodules to pull in the latest otel-js and otel-js-contrib code.
-In time we may move to only using published versions.
+In time, we may move to only using published versions.
 Meanwhile, do not modify anything in the deps/ directory once you've updated the submodules.
 We want to make direct contributions to otel upstream.